 Craighead - Woodside Place - Scott Street . . .
 A sort of history….

-Bothwell in beautiful grounds by the River Clyde.
-In fact, apart from
+at Bothwell in beautiful grounds by the River Clyde.
+In fact,

-the rather ugly retreatants’ wing it was a pleasant and comely house.
+apart from the rather ugly retreatants’ wing it was a pleasant and

 A decision was therefore made to move from Craighead.
 There was much discussion about what and where should follow Craighead, and opinion ranged from a residential retreat house deep in the countryside, to please the eye and the soul of retreatants, and a non-residential centre, more accessible to users, in the city of Glasgow.

-found near the house being bought for the Jesuit Community in Woodside
+was found near the house being bought for the Jesuit Community in

 To enumerate the various events that took place at No. 7 Woodside Place would take more memory than my mind can compass.
 Just to mention a few: the centre was asked by the University to help with a conference in the theology department which was a considerable success; a new course was added, ‘Integration for Ministry’; various courses for training spiritual directors and helping clergy were initiated, together with courses in prayer and reflective living; a pilgrimage-retreat to the island of Islay underlined the Scottish Celtic nature of our centre; courses in art and spirituality, the Enneagram and various others came and went, while some continue.
 And, of course, a constant stream of people came through our doors for our ongoing work in individual spiritual direction.